Anahayerramilli/GeneralSpringBootProgExce/README.md

 # webhook enabled
 # testing webhook to openshift integration
 # first test webhook successful between github and openshift without SSL, json type
-# LEts verify weather the webhook is created porparly or not
+# Lets verify weather the webhook is created porparly or not